bitrise-io/devcenter/_articles/reviews/getting-started-with-ionic-cordova-apps.md

         - karma-jasmine-runner@0.9.1: {}
         - deploy-to-bitrise-io@1.3.15: {}

+{% include message_box.html type="info" title="Using other testing frameworks" content=" It's worth mentioning that if your workflow contains any testing framework **other than** `Karma Jasmine Test Runner` or `Jasmine Test Runner steps`,  our scanner will interpret your workflow as a build one instead of a testing one.
+The reason for this is our scanner couldn't detect a known testing framework like `Karma Jasmine Test Runner` or `Jasmine Test Runner` Steps in the workflow.
+Hence your workflow will appear as a primary but instead of testing it will build your project on the emulator." %}

 ## Dependencies

+You can use either `Run npm command` or `Run yarn command` Steps to install Javascript dependencies listed in your app's `package.json` file.

  `Run npm command` Step is by default part of your primary and deploy workflows.
-This step takes care of installing all Javascript dependencies listed in your app's `package.json` file.
-Make sure you have `the nmp command with arguments to run` field should be set to `install`.
+Make sure you have `The nmp command with arguments to run` field set to `install` in `Run npm command` Step.

-**Any other?
-Platform specific?**
+Leave the input field of `The 'yarn' command to run` empty or set it to `install` - `Run yarn command` Step will install those dependencies either way.

 ## Testing Ionic/Cordova apps

-[Unit testing](https://docs.microsoft.com/en-us/visualstudio/cross-platform/tools-for-cordova/debug-test/basic-tests-with-jasmine?view=toolsforcordova-2017) is performed by `Karma Jasmine Test Runner` step which is right after `Run nmp command` dependency installer.

-**UI testing?**
+Perform [unit testing](https://docs.microsoft.com/en-us/visualstudio/cross-platform/tools-for-cordova/debug-test/basic-tests-with-jasmine?view=toolsforcordova-2017) by our `Karma Jasmine Test Runner` or our `Jasmine Test Runner` Steps.
+If your Cordova/Ionic project has Karma Jasmine dependency in its `package.json` file, our Scanner will detect it and automatically put the respective step into your workflow.
+If this dependency is missing from your project, you can manually insert one of them to your workflow using our Workflow Editor - just make sure you place it right after `Run nmp command` package manager Step.

 ## Code signing

 If you want to build an app for iOS or Android you need to upload the platform-specific files into the `Code Signing` tab of the Workflow Editor.
 You can also generate builds for both platforms which requires uploading all code signing files of the platforms.
 We will show you how!

+### Signing your iOS project

+To sign your iOS project, you have to upload certificates and profiles depending on the distribution and the code signing type you have to set in the Cordova/Ionic Archive Steps.
+Let's dive right in!

 {% include message_box.html type="note" title="Automatic provisioning" content=" The example procedure described here uses manual provisioning, with the `Certificate and profile installer`Step.
 However, Bitrise also supports [automatic provisioning](https://yv69yaruhkt48w.preview.forestry.io/code-signing/ios-code-signing/ios-auto-provisioning/) but it is not in the scope of this guide." %}

-### Signing your iOS project

 1. Generate the native Xcode project locally from your Ionic or Cordova project by calling `cordova platform add ios` or `ionic cordova platform add ios`.
 2. Use our `codesigndoc` tool to [collect the code signing files](https://devcenter.bitrise.io/code-signing/ios-code-signing/collecting-files-with-codesigndoc/).